maxocoin/deployminexcoin/README.md

 `  ansible-playbook -i hosts installMinexcoin.yml`

-For install the miner, change the mining_address variable  in the file defaults/main.yml and type
+For install the miner, change the `mining_address variable`  in the file `defaults/main.yml` and type:

 `   ansible-playbook -i hosts installMxMiner.yml`